Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/vertex_weight.rst

 As they will get weights near zero, this means that you have to set the *Midlevel* of the displace to 0.0.
-Make it use our affected vertex group, and that's it!
+Make it use our affected vertex group, and that is it!
 Your nice mountains just shrink to a flat plane near the curve circle.

 As in the previous example,
 you can insert a *Vertex Weight Edit* modifier before the *Displace* one,